-6.1.1 Members of academic staff with a teaching assignment shall, for each of the programme components assigned to them, outline the prerequisites, the expected learning outcomes, the course content, the teaching method, the assessment method, and the study material used.

-6.1.2 The members of academic staff shall describe the programme components assigned to them in the language of instruction of the course in question.
+- 6.1.1 Members of academic staff with a teaching assignment shall, for each of the programme components assigned to them, outline the prerequisites, the expected learning outcomes, the course content, the teaching method, the assessment method, the feedback on evaluation parts and the study material used. - 6.1.2 The members of academic staff shall describe the programme components assigned to them in the language of instruction of the course in question.
 If this is a language other than English, an English translation shall also be provided.